mactrem/com-tiles/README.md

 #### PMTiles
 [PMTiles](https://github.com/protomaps/PMTiles) is a single-file archive format for pyramids of map tiles.
-The index of a PMTiles archive is structured in tile pyramids compared to the fragment based approach in a COMT archive.
+The index of a PMTiles archive is structured in tile pyramids compared to the fragment based approach in a COMTiles archive.
+For a comparison of the latency see the following video [Video](https://www.youtube.com/watch?v=oqyQ3wo7n18).

 ### Use Cases
 - Displaying map tiles directly in the browser via a web mapping framework like MapLibreGL JS